Europe's Top Court Says Trade Pacts Need Consent From All EU Countries -- 2nd Update

 "This gives us very welcome and much-needed clarity about" the EU's trade powers, European Commissioner for Trade Cecilia Malmstrom said in a post on her official Twitter account.

-The bloc's governments already grant the commission's negotiating mandate--outlining the scope of any agreement.
+The bloc's governments already grant the commission's negotiating mandate -- outlining the scope of any pact.

 Tuesday's decision is poised to enshrine a delicate balancing act between national interests and the bloc's overarching policies.
-Yet it could also present an opportunity for the EU and its members to strike agreements that can sidestep the adoption processes that typically take a year or longer.
+Yet it could also present an opportunity for the EU and its members to strike agreements that can sidestep the adoption processes, which typically take a year or longer.

 "The EU has a stronger and more credible negotiating position if the trade agreements we conclude can be ratified at the European level," said Marietje Schaake, a Dutch member of the European Parliament and its international trade committee.

-For the U.K., where some officials were eyeing the Singapore agreement as a model, the ruling dampens hopes of quickly clinching a trade pact after completing Britain's expected departure from the bloc in 2019.
+For the U.K., where some officials were looking at the Singapore agreement as a model, the ruling damps hopes of quickly clinching a trade pact after completing Britain's expected departure from the bloc in 2019.

 "I don't think it's going to make Brexit negotiations any easier," said Sara Nordin, an international trade counsel at White & Case.
 "There's going to be an inclination to include as much as possible in the trade agreement because of the market access that both parties need and would aim for."

-A U.K. government spokeswoman declined to comment on the decision's potential impact on trade talks.
+A U.K. government spokeswoman said Britain has "long supported" a free-trade pact between the EU and Singapore, but declined to comment on the decision's potential impact on post-Brexit trade talks.

 For now, the bloc will focus on clinching deals with Japan and Mexico by year-end, and selling the Singapore agreement to its members